Back to: Home

 3. Next, decide if you're back to working, if you're still on break, or if you're finishing your working day.

-4. And finally, click: I forgot
+4. And finally, tap: I forgot

-The "I forgot" feature is only for when you missed entering a stop time.
-If you missed entering a start time, ask your admin to do a manual adjustment.
+• If, instead, you missed entering a start time, ask your admin to do a manual adjustment.

 To learn more: